-Selected organizations shall deploy or develop server software or modify existing product server software to exercise the interfaces developed or enhanced under the Specification Development task in item 6 above for Geo4NIEM.
-The selected organizations will make this server software available for sponsor review and input during the course of the Geo4NIEM initiative.
+Selected organizations shall deploy or develop server software or modify existing product server software to exercise the interfaces developed or enhanced under the Specification Development task in item 6 above for this initiative.
+The selected organizations will make this server software available for review, testing and input during the course of this initiative.